Similarity surfaces, connections, and the measurable Riemann mapping theorem: Affine connections

 \subsection{A quick introduction}

 Consider a (real) $d$-dimensional differentiable manifold $M$.
 An \emph{affine connection} (abbreviated as a \emph{connection} in most of the remainder of the article) is a differential object on $M$ closely related to a notion of \emph{parallel transport}.
 It is difficult to honestly motivate the precise formulation of affine connections (equivalently of the parallel transport) so as to make them appear natural notions, so we will not try to do that, but instead define them with their expressions in charts.
-Let us just mention that they generalize notions that occur in Riemannian manifolds.
+Let us just mention that they generalize notions that occur in Riemannian manifolds and generalize themselves in the setting of vector bundles over manifolds.

 \begin{remark} A short introduction to affine connections can be found in the encyclopedic article \cite{Ha}.
 The book \cite{CCL} is a classic treating differential geometry, and contains a presentation of affine connections that rapidly focuses on coordinates.
 Similar remarks hold for \cite{Spi}, Vol~II, Chapter~6.
 A standard and thorough reference for the subject is \cite{KN}, which bases the approach on the notion of connection on principal bundles, so reading the definitions and statements require absorbing part of this theory and going back and forth between the chapters.
 A nice, progressive and motivated presentation can be found in \cite{Sh}, however the theory is formulated in the framework of Cartan geometries and the link with the material explained here is even less direct.
 There are many other books on the subject.
 We end this paragraph by pointing out the fact that what we today call affine connections were initially called linear connections, and affine connections used to be a related but slightly different notion. \end{remark}